GoranStoyanov/xbar-uniswap-positions/uni/README.md

 # Uniswap v3 xbar plugin

 This xbar plugin shows Uniswap v3 NFT positions (fees, USD value, and in-range status) in the macOS menu bar.
+The only top-level file is `uniswappos.10m.sh`; everything else (code, config, deps, and `.gitignore`) lives inside the `uni` folder next to it.

 ## Prerequisite: xbar
 - Download xbar from https://xbarapp.com and install it.